Prakhar-Shankar/Prakhar-Shankar/Readme.md

 <h1 align="center">Hi 👋, I'm Prakhar Shankar</h1>
 <h3 align="center">Passionate Web Developer adept in bringing forth expertise in creating, designing and maintaining websites.
 Equipped with a diverse and promising skill-set.
-Proficient in an assortment of technologies including React, HTML, CSS, Tailwind CSS, Vanilla JavaScript, ReactJS, NodeJS, ExpressJS, MongoDB,PHP, SQL,and C/C++/Python.
+Proficient in an assortment of technologies including HTML, CSS, Tailwind CSS, Vanilla JavaScript, ReactJS, NodeJS, ExpressJS, MongoDB,PHP, SQL,and C/C++/Python.
 Able to effectively self-manage during independent projects, as well as collaborate in a team setting</h3>

 - 🔭 I’m interested in **web development and open-source**